 - Food sources of B6 include garbanzo beans, liver, tuna, chicken, potatoes, turkey, bananas

-- Biotin (B7) important for enzymes that burn fat, like propionyl CoA carboxylase in immune system cells like lymphocytes.
+- Biotin (B7) is important for enzymes that burn fat, like propionyl CoA carboxylase in immune system cells like lymphocytes.

-- Biotin rich foods include beef liver, egg, salmon, pork, sunflower seeds, sweet potatoes
+- Biotin-rich foods include beef liver, egg, salmon, pork, sunflower seeds, sweet potatoes

 - Folate (B9) maintains mitochondrial DNA, makes NADH, and serves as an antioxidant.

 - Folate foods include liver, spinach, black-eyed peas, asparagus, Brussels sprouts